‘Dancing With The Stars’ 2017 Contestants: More Names Confirmed For Season 24

 Sources tell the magazine that The Bachelor’s Nick Viall is confirmed as a contestant as well as actress and comedian Charo, Saturday Night Live star, Chris Kattan, professional bull rider/model, Bonner Bolton, and former Glee star, Heather Morris.

-Eonline has confirmed that NFL free agent, Rashad Jennings, will be a cast member on DWTS.
+E Online has confirmed that NFL free agent, Rashad Jennings, will be a cast member on DWTS.

 #TheBachelor is putting on his dancing shoes!
 See what other stars are joining #DWTS https://t.co/pFcJr9VCqe pic.twitter.com/hMSUGLGEc6